• Skip to main content

 The Perfect Modena Day Trip Itinerary

-We ended up spending three days in Modena, gorging ourselves on Emilian delicacies, taking long aimless strolls through the town and exploring the nearby attractions.
-And while we wholeheartedly recommend travellers do the same and spend a few days falling in love with this gorgeous town, it’s also possible to see the best of this city on a Modena day trip.
+We ended up spending three days in the city, gorging ourselves on the delicacies of Emilia-Romagna, taking long aimless strolls through the town and exploring the nearby attractions.
+And while we wholeheartedly recommend travellers do the same and spend a few days falling in love with this gorgeous town, it’s also possible to see the best of this city even if you only have one day in Modena.

 Modena train station is about a ten to fifteen-minute walk from the centre of town.